wp-plugins/meta-extensions/readme.txt

 fields to auto add tags based on field title or content (explained in the readme).
 It also allows you to set up checkboxes to add a post to/remove from a category automatically as wanted.
 All from the single conf.txt file included with the plugin.

+One of the latest features is the ability to place conf.txt in your current theme's directory.
+By placing conf.txt in the theme directories this allows you to run the plugin with multiple themes on your site and have custom conf.txt per theme to only show the specific fields needed in that theme.
+If the file is not in the theme directory, it pulls from the default conf.txt in the plugin's directory.

 Related Links: